-I am an Alon Fellow (2008-2011) and Chair of the English Department at the Hebrew University.
-My articles on modernism have appeared in numerous journals including Journal of Modern Literature, Modern Fiction Studies, Poetics Today, Joyce Studies Annual, Partial Answers, Humanities, and Narrative.
-I have also contributed chapters to collaborative volumes on Deleuze and Literature, on Deleuze and Beckett, and on Posthumanism.
-I am the author of The Measureless Time of Joyce, Deleuze and Derrida (2007), and of Fantasies of Self-Mourning: Modernism, the Posthuman and the Finite (2019); and co-editor of two volumes on Flann O'Brien: Flann O’Brien: Contesting Legacies (listed in The Irish Times top 10 non-fiction books of 2014), and Flann O'Brien: Problems with Authority (2017).
-My research interests include Irish Modernism (especially James Joyce), twentieth-century philosophy (especially the work of Gilles Deleuze), and the influence of Dante on modernist writers.
+I am an Alon Fellow (2008-2011) and Associate Professor of English at the Hebrew University of Jerusalem.
+My research interests include Irish modernism (in particular James Joyce, Samuel Beckett and Flann O'Brien), posthumanism, cyborg theory, and the dialogue between literature and film.
+My work has appeared in numerous journals including Journal of Modern Literature, Modern Fiction Studies, Poetics Today, Modernism/modernity, Joyce Studies Annual, Partial Answers, Humanities, and Narrative.
+I have also contributed chapters to collaborative volumes on Deleuze, Beckett, and Posthumanism.
+I am the author of The Measureless Time of Joyce, Deleuze and Derrida (2007), and of Fantasies of Self-Mourning: Modernism, the Posthuman and the Finite (2019), and co-editor of three volumes on Flann O'Brien: Contesting Legacies (with Paul Fagan and Werner Huber), Problems with Authority (with Paul Fagan and John McCourt), and Gallows Humour(with Paul Fagan).
+My current project is a study of emotions in the work of James Joyce.